-When it comes to popular Irish meals, Colcannon is usually one of the least known.
+When it comes to popular Irish meals, Irish Boxty and Colcannon are usually the least known.

-Most likely because it is considered a side dish and not the main focus of a meal.
+Most likely because they are considered a side dish and not the main focus of a meal.

 However, as you will see, this truly could be a full meal in itself.
 It meets all requirements, having protein, starch and vegetables as ingredients.